 Next I paid El Palacio Real a visit.
 Although still used for state ceremonies, the palace is not the king’s official residence.
 He and his family live in the smaller Palacio de la Zarzuela just outside the city.
 I’d toyed with the idea of going into the palace, but when I saw the queues waiting in the baking sun I decided against it.
-After all, the queue for those with tickets was nearly as long as the queue for those without.
-I could still admire the sheer majesty of the palace through the gates though.
-In the sun its white frontage shone magnificently.
+After all, the line for those with tickets was nearly as long as the line for those without.
+I could still admire the palace through the gates, though.

-Opposite was La Catedral de Nuestra Señora de la Almudena: an equally stunning Madrid landmark that could easily rival other cities’ grand cathedrals.
+Opposite was La Catedral de Nuestra Señora de la Almudena: a Madrid landmark that could easily rival other cities’ grand cathedrals.
 In many churches in the city there was a strong religious presence among those who attended.
 There were no touristy parts to these buildings – while they were all intricately decorated the style was very subdued.
-The few I visited were full of locals praying and I often saw nuns strolling down the corridors.
+The few I visited were full of praying madrileños and I often saw nuns strolling down the corridors.
 Although I didn’t feel unwelcome, I didn’t stay long out of respect for those using the cathedral for worship.
-Visitors should never go to cathedrals in Spain during mass, but even between these times it seemed that tourists were more tolerated than welcomed, and I respected that.
+Visitors should never go to cathedrals in Spain during mass, but even between these times it seemed that tourists were tolerated more than welcomed, and I respected that.

 Soon I turned my attention to finding a shady spot to rest.
 The Jardines de Sabatini were just what I needed.
-Take away the denim-clad madrileños and it wasn’t difficult to imagine glamorous ladies in Elizabethan dress lazily wafting fans as they strolled along gravelled paths, framed on all sides by immaculately pruned hedges and broad, thick-limbed trees with bunches of waxy leaves hanging from their boughs.
+Take away the denim-clad tourists and it wasn’t difficult to imagine ladies in Elizabethan dress wafting fans as they strolled past pruned hedges and thick-limbed trees with bunches of waxy leaves hanging from their boughs.
 The area was established as a garden in the 1930s as a replacement of the royal stables that were once found there.
-Now, instead of braying horses, all that could be heard was the crunch of footsteps, the chirrups of birds and the playful lilt of an accordion.
+Now, instead of braying horses, all that could be heard was the crunch of gravel, the chirrup of birds and the lilt of an accordion.

-I had lunch at Toro Tapas where I ordered a cuttlefish paella.
+I had lunch at Toro Tapas and ordered a cuttlefish paella.
 The word “paella” derives from the Latin patella for pan, so the infamous dish is actually named for the black, handled pan that it is served in.
-When in Spain, always eat paella and this one was lovely: popping with juicy prawns, mussels and squid.
+When in Spain, you should always eat paella and this one was delicious, popping with juicy prawns, mussels and squid.
 To drink I chose granizado de limón, which is the Spanish answer to a slush puppy.
 It was wonderful after the heat of the afternoon and just as refreshing as it sounds.